biomekanika/yasm-servermonitor/README.md

 ![image](https://user-images.githubusercontent.com/1324254/170273975-fa0c632b-c8e3-4733-97a9-657a412fab67.png)

 ## Introduction
-This project does not claim to be a full-featured application or server monitoring tool.
-There are far more feature-rich solutions out there.
-Instead, this is more of personal excercise in Python and Flask application development.
+This project does not claim to be a full-featured application or server monitoring solution.
+There are far more feature-rich tools out there.
+But instead, this is just a personal excercise in Python and Flask application development.
+(And I wanted something quick and dirty to check my home lab servers from a small screen or phone.)

-If you find the project useful, feel free to use it and maybe even help to improve it. :)
+> If you find this project useful, feel free to use it (under MIT license) and maybe even help to improve it by giving me feedback or contributing code.
+Thanks! :)

+### How It Works
+YASM Server Monitor relies primarily on sending ICMP Ping requests to check for host availability.
+As such, target hosts that specifically block ping requests will show as unreachable.

+> NOTE: I am looking for more robust means of checking for availability without having to resort to using a custom server solutions that is installed on the target host (like Zabbix for example), but we shall see.

-## Getting Started (WIP)
+## Getting Started
-1. Folder Structure
+1. Folder Structure (WIP)

 2. Installation process

+    Before running the application, edit the ```config.yml``` file located in ```./config/``` of the root of the project directory to add target hosts.
+These can be host names or IP addresses:

+    ```
+    hosts:
+        -
+            name: Google
+            host: google.com
+            port:
+        -
+            name: Home Router
+            host: 192.168.1.1
+            port:
+    ```
+    > As of writing, the ```port``` is an unsued attribute and may be left blank.

+    To run the application, simply execute as you would a regular Flash application:

+    ```$ flask run```

 3. Software dependencies

+    YASM Server Monitor was built using the following:
+    - Python 3.9.2
+    - Flask 2.1.2
+    - PyYAML 5.4.1

 4. Latest releases

+    Version 1.0.0
+    - Initial release

-5. API references
+5. API References (WIP)

 ## Build and Test (WIP)

+> NOTE: I am currently testing a Docker image build and will publish it as soon as I think it is ready.